FK Kukësi: Stadium

-Kukësi's home venue is the Zeqir Ymeri Stadium, which is a 9,500-seater stadium located near the centre of Kukës.
-The stadium was completed in 2012.
-The club had previously played on a field the stadium was later built over.
-The previous ground was named the Përparimi Stadium until 2010, after the club's name at the time which was Përparimi Kukës.
-The ground previously consisted of a playing field surrounded by grass where fans would watch games from, as the club has spent the vast majority of its history in the lower leagues of Albanian football thus there was no requirement to build a stadium for a small local club.
+Kukësi's home venue is the 9,500-seater Zeqir Ymeri Stadium, located near the centre of Kukës.
+It was completed in 2012.
+The club had previously played on the field which the stadium was later built over.
+The previous ground was named the Përparimi Stadium until 2010, after the club's name at the time, Përparimi Kukës.
+The ground previously consisted of a playing field surrounded by grass where fans would watch games, as the club has spent the vast majority of its history in the lower leagues of Albanian football, thus there was no requirement to build a stadium for a small local club.

-In July 2010 work began to start building the stadium, which was funded jointly by the Albanian Football Association, Municipality of Kukës and UEFA, who invested the €800,000 needed to begin work on the stadium.
-The ground was given the name Zeqir Ymeri in honour of a former footballer for the club, and the opening of the stadium was on 30 November 2010, where a friendly was played against Partizani Tirana, which FK Kukësi won 1–0.
-Once the club achieved promotion to Kategoria Superiore in 2012 the stadium did not meet the requirements needed to compete in the top flight, which led to further investment on the ground, which resulted in an intensive reconstruction program during the summer of 2012 in order to get the stadium ready for the 2012–13 season.
-The stadium was given a seated capacity of over 9,000 spectators and all the required amenities were added in order to meet the league requirements, and the it was reopened on 1 October 2012 with a total reconstruction cost of €1.076,000.
+In July 2010 work began on the stadium, which was funded jointly by the Albanian Football Association, Municipality of Kukës and UEFA, who invested the €800,000 needed to begin work.
+The ground was given the name Zeqir Ymeri in honour of a former footballer for the club.
+The opening of the stadium was on 30 November 2010, where a friendly was played against Partizani Tirana, which FK Kukësi won 1–0.

+Once the club achieved promotion to Kategoria Superiore in 2012, the stadium did not meet the requirements needed to compete in the top flight, which led to further investment and an intensive reconstruction program during the summer of 2012 in order to get the stadium ready for the 2012–13 season.
+The stadium was given a seated capacity of over 9,000 spectators, and all the required amenities were added in order to meet the league requirements.
+It was reopened on 1 October 2012, with a total reconstruction cost of €1.076,000.